eonil/misc/tech-notes/Docker.md

 Basics
 ----
-- Docker has images and containers.
+- Docker has *images* and *containers*.
 Images are snapshot, and containers are running process.
-- All the container configuration must be done at `docker run`.
-You cannot modify any after it once been executed.
+- You can configure networking of a container after the container has been created.
+- You CANNOT configure host directory mounting after the container has been created.
+  So configure mounting stuffs when you create container by `docker run`.

+But don't worry.
+You have final option.
+Stop your container, and `docker commit` it to an image.
+And you can run it again freshly with new options.

 Networking
 ----------
 - Docker containers have no networking to host by default.